disraptor/disraptor/README.md

 ```

 Now this will finally produce the desired logging output.
 Without this, Discourse expects requests to the server-side controller to come from the client-side via AJAX (or XHR, short for XMLHttpRequest). `check_xhr` seems to be an implicit `before_action` that needs to be skipped in order to avoid this behavior.

+## Notes

+- Can a target document attack the route server by using file-relative URLs; thus, potentially gaining access to Discourse APIs?